 Courses for Credit

-Courses numbered 100 to 299 may be taken for undergraduate credit only.
-Courses numbered 300 to 499 are undergraduate credit courses that can be taken for graduate credit under special circumstances.
-For graduate credit, you must request the 300 to 499 level course as an independent study with additional/different requirements specifiied by the faculty.
-The Continuing Education office can provide you with more information and appropriate request forms.
+Studio foundation courses may be taken for undergraduate credit only.
+Other for-credit courses can be taken for graduate credit with additional/different requirements as specified by the faculty.
 Courses numbered 500 or above may be taken for graduate credit only.

 High school seniors may consider taking 100-level courses for credit.
 Students under age 18 must obtain permission of the instructor.

-Students who register for a course on an audit basis are encouraged to participate in all course activities, but will not receive formal evaluation of performance.
+Students who register for a credited course as an audit (i.e., for no credit) are encouraged to participate in all course activities, but will not receive formal evaluation of performance--meaning, there is no grade.
+A no-credit registration may be changed to a for-credit registration before the second class meeting.

 The college has a dual grading system.
 All foundation year courses are pass/no credit.
 After the first year, some departments give letter grades and other departments give pass/no credit, depending on which system best serves the department's goals.